javaee/j1-hol/ex-security.md

 The Java EE Security API can be extended.
 In this exercise, we will evolve our application to use a custom [IndentityStore](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html) instead of the *EmbeddedIdentityStore*.
 In the interest of time, the [IndentityStore](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html) we will focus on how to validate a user and not how to retreive his/her details from a secure store.

 In the servlet class, remove or comment the *@EmbeddedIdentityStoreDefinition* annotation.
 Now create a java class named **TestIdentityStore.java**.
-As this class will implement an IndentiyStore, it has to iplments the [IndentityStore](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html) interface.
+As this class will implement an IndentiyStore, it has to implement the [IndentityStore](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html) interface.
 Also make sure the class has the *Application* scope by annotating it with [@ApplicationScoped](https://javaee.github.io/javaee-spec/javadocs/javax/enterprise/context/ApplicationScoped.html) as below.

 ```java
  @ApplicationScoped